 The Sidekick team will make sure you and your provider receive the access code via email before the program begins.
 Go to the main screen of the application and choose the ≡ symbol, then Access code to enter the access code under New Access Code.

 If you believe you should have received an access code and have not, please contact your diabetes educator, company’s HR representative, or email@example.com.

 If you already have an account, click the text below the yellow “Create Account” button on the landing page (the one with the horizontally moving Sidekick characters).
 From there, either sign in with Facebook, Google, or the credentials you submitted when initially creating an account, i.e., the email and password.

-If you haven’t created account previously, click the yellow “Create Account” button and follow the instructions.
-You can use either external providers like Facebook and Google, or you can create a new account by typing in an email and password.
+If you haven’t created an account previously, click the yellow “Create Account” button and follow the instructions.
+You can either use external providers like Facebook and Google, or you can create a new account by typing in an email and password.

 From the landing page, click the text below the yellow “Create Account” button as if you were going to log in.
 From that screen click “Forgot password?” below the green “Login” button.
 Enter your email in the textfield and hit the blue “Reset Password” button.
 You should get instructions on how to reset your password in an email.

 Unfortunately, there is not much we can do about that.
 If you forget your email, you’ll have to create a new account.